JasmineRimani/HIST-from-SysML-to-HDDL/CoRoDro/Readme.md

-# JUST THE LOG OF THE TEST PERFORMED
+# JUST THE LOG OF THE TEST PERFORMED AT ISAE for the 15/12 TEST AT CNES
 -----------------------------------------------------------------------------------------------------------
 **Sensor Launch + static tf + throttles** roslaunch my_pcl_tutorial rover_sensors.launch